- Getting to Kalymnos

 However: many charter flights arrive at Kos in the evening.
 According to the ferry company, the last ferry of the day waits for the passengers from the last flights arriving to Kos airport.
 Still, because this is a bit vague, if your flight arrives late at night you may have to spend the night in Kos and catch the first morning ferry to Kalymnos.
 There is plenty of cheap accommodation around the pier in Mastichari, Kos, but many climbers have also been known to spend the night on the beach if the weather is mild.

 2- There are five vessels (two ‘slow’ and three ‘fast’ ferries) connecting Mastichari (Kos) and Kalymnos:

-–Slow ferries (Olympios Zeus and Olympios Apollon) take approximately 45 minutes and cost 5 EUR per person.
-They can also transport cars (17 EUR) and motorbikes (5 EUR).
-Slow ferry timetables are listed below and on the slow ferry website here.
+—Slow ferries (Olympios Zeus and Olympios Apollon) take approximately 45 minutes and cost 6 EUR per person.
+They can also transport cars and motorbikes.
+Slow ferry timetables can be found on our homepage and on the slow ferry website here.

-–Fast ferries (Kalymnos Star, Kalymnos Dolphin and Ilias) take approximately 20-30 minutes and cost around 6 EUR per person.
+—Fast ferries (Kalymnos Star, Kalymnos Dolphin and Ilias) take approximately 20-30 minutes and cost around 7,5 EUR per person.
 They don’t take cars but on occasion can accommodate one or two motorbikes (depending on which of the three ferries is used).
-Fast ferry timetables are also listed below and on the fast ferry website here.
+Fast ferry timetables can also be found on our homepage and on the fast ferry website here.
 The fast ferry website also lists timetables for ferries from Kalymnos to other nearby islands (besides Kos) and to Turkey.